 What was your early life like?

-I grew up in Leningrad, it was Soviet time in 1983 and both my parents were teachers, an academic background that shaped who I became.
+I was born and raised in Leningrad, in Soviet times.
+Both my parents were teachers, so an academic background shaped who I became.
 As a child, I had quite an authoritarian father, tough in a domestic setting and horrid to be around.
-It was traumatic and I had to always prove myself to earn his love and never felt enough.
-It’s familiar for many of us whose parents want the best from us and are over demanding.
-This approach does not make any kid perfect but rather lose confidence.
-It’s deeply wrong and our duty as adults is to heal the trauma in the truer sense of ‘I am enough’.
+It was quite traumatic that I always had to prove myself to earn his love.
+I never felt enough for him.
+It’s a story familiar to many of us whose parents want the best for us and are overly demanding.
+This approach does not make a child perfect, but rather makes them lose confidence.
+It’s deeply wrong and our duty as adults is to heal the trauma of the inner child and bring a truer sense of ‘I am enough’.

 Kiss of the Whale is based on your personal life, what motivated you to write it?

-I was always a journalist who loved to articulate different subjects by writing.
-When the severely traumatic divorce happened, it ended up as a parental alienation and abduction case.
-My ex-husband’s family took my daughter away from me to another city and made it hard for me to travel there and face the court hearings which could be easily corrupted.
-I was not earning enough money and administrative resources can make impact on the judges and legal system.
-My ex-husband was weaponizing the legal system, he knew how to use it against me.
+As a journalist, I used to articulate different issues through writing.
+When the highly traumatic divorce happened, it ended up as a case of parental alienation and abduction.
+My ex-husband’s family took my daughter to another city and made it difficult for me to see her.
+I had to travel there and face court hearings that could easily be corrupted.
+He had enough money and administrative resources to influence the judges and the police.
+Basically, my ex-husband was able to weaponize the legal system against me.

-So I used to say in my book, that a whale used to kiss our boat without us even noticing, which means that we never know what situation in our life is going to benefit us in the future.
-We don’t know what experience that we have can help us to grow and expand and if we look at this from the perspective that the whale is kissing our boat, every time it struggles from something.
-Then we may be open to beautiful experiences.
+So I said in my book that sometimes a whale kisses our boat without us even noticing, which means that we never know what situation in our life is going to serve our best interest.
+Sometimes we feel lost because we don’t know how the experience we’re having can help us grow and expand.
+But let us look at our struggle from the perspective of the whale kissing our boat without us even noticing.
+Then we can feel more open to beautiful experiences.

-You have spoken about your abusive husband, can you elaborate about his background and about your marriage?
+You talked about your abusive husband, can you tell us more about his background and about your marriage?

-It took me many years and a lot of Degrees in psychotherapy and psychology to realise that abuse has so many different shapes and it can be hard to recognise in many cases.
-In my case, with my first husband, I felt it was not a marriage, a union of two adults but two infants in the psychological sense.
-I believe marriage must wait till 30 because in your twenties you are too young to pick the right partner and ensure values and vision for the future and parental strategies align.
-Soon after my marriage, I felt alone.
-For my husband, it was more about status rather than content, for me, I wanted to be living the union not pretend.
-Abuse really started when I declared I wanted to divorce him, he did not want it.
-He took it as personal offense and took it as me leaving him, it became a big trigger.
-His post-abusive separation behaviours came to the point he wanted to erase me from his life and not just from his life from my daughter’s too.
-He used my daughter as his personal crutch and weapon.
+It took me many years and many degrees in psychotherapy and psychology to realize that abuse takes so many different forms and can be difficult to recognize in many cases.
+In my case, with my first husband, I felt it was not a union of two adults, but two children in a psychological sense.
+I believe that marriage should wait until 30, because in your twenties you are too young to choose the right partner and to make sure that values and visions for the future and parental strategies are in harmony.
+Soon after I got married, I felt alone.
+For my husband, it was more about status than content; for me, I wanted to live the union, not pretend.
+The abuse really started when I told him that I wanted a divorce, and he did not want a divorce.
+I think it triggered his abandonment trauma and he took it as a personal insult.
+His abusive behavior after the separation got to the point where he not only wanted me out of his life, but out of my daughter’s life as well.
+He used our two year old daughter as his personal crutch and weapon against me.

 Why did you have to flee your country?

-When that abduction case started in 2010 and I couldn’t see and talk with my daughter, I couldn’t have any legal services to to help me meet her as the one parent was hiding her and realised how broken the legal system is.
-In many countries one parent can abuse this power, and do as they please with the kid.
-Block a kid from another parent, they are free to do so.
-This is basically legal as it’s not being criminally charged.
-I was fighting hard, using all my resources as a journalist, mother, and a public figure.
-I did all this on a legal, political level, even walking on television many times.
-I tried to change this situation, even in a legal field, I tried to use the law.
-I even hired a private detective to find my daughter, I didn’t know where she was, I didn’t know if she went to school, or a daycare.
-Whether she was sick and how she handled her trauma from being deprived of her mother.
-I didn’t know anything, but it was a lot of fake documents, it was oppressive legal system against me.
-It was also weaponizing of the child and telling her how bad and how dangerous her mother was.
-This only got worse over 4 years.
-I lost my friends, my family and property, as all the family worked against me.
-They threatened me and wanted me dead.
-They had allegations against me and fabricated evidence against me and filed charges for crime.
-All these are in my first book ‘Louder than silence’.
-This pushed me to flee my country as it was a matter of life and death, and my survival instinct kicked in.
-I knew that if I stayed I wouldn’t be alive.
+When this kidnapping happened in 2010 and I couldn’t see or talk to my daughter, I couldn’t get any legal services to help me.
+If it is not a stranger, but one of the parents hiding a child, the child is not considered missing, so no one is legally looking for them.
+It was then that I realized how outdated the legal system is when it comes to family matters.
+In many countries, a parent can abuse their power to the extent that they can do whatever they want with the child.
+If they want to take a child away from another parent, they are free to do so, and emotional abuse remains invisible.
+Parental alienation is basically legal because it’s not a crime.
+I fought hard, using all my resources as a journalist and public figure.
+I founded an NGO and entered the political arena, appearing on television many times.
+I tried to change the situation, to change the law.
+I hired a private detective to find my daughter, because I didn’t know where she was, I didn’t know if she went to school or to a nursery.
+I did not know if she was sick and how she was coping with the trauma of suddenly losing her mother.
+Despite everything I did, I could not see my daughter.
+I felt helpless and at the same time I had to deal with a lot of forged documents and corrupt institutions against me.
+But the most painful part was, as it is in all parental alienation cases, the weaponization of my own child against me by telling her how bad and how dangerous her mother was.
+It only got worse over the course of 4 years.
+I lost friends, career, property, and my entire family was indoctrinated against me.
+My ex threatened me and wanted me dead.
+His lawyers fabricated accusations against me and I was the subject of criminal charges on several occasions.
+All these ordeals are written in my first book ‘Louder than Silence’.
+This pushed me to flee my country because it was a matter of life and death and my survival instinct kicked in.
+I knew that if I stayed, I wouldn’t be alive.

 How have your struggles shaped your life?